Completed Interior and Exterior Paint

 Program Support - $2,000,000

-New construction will include an Innovation Lab with a teaching kitchen, an environmental science classroom, a robotics lab, and a woodworking classroom.
-A new barn will provide new classrooms and a new chicken coop, and an extended ring road will allow better usage of existing space for students and learning.
+New construction includes an Innovation Lab with a teaching kitchen, an environmental science classroom, a robotics lab, and a woodworking classroom.
+The new Barn will provide new classrooms and a new chicken coop, and an extended ring road will allow better usage of existing space for students and learning.
 The School began preparing for the new construction and other enhancements to its facilities during the summer of 2015 when extensive infrastructure work began on utilities and the ring road.

 Both new construction and other facilities enhancements will be phased in order to minimize the disruption to Lamplighter’s unique educational programs.
 The current schedule for Phase One calls for the Innovation Lab to be open for full use by fall 2017, along with the new barn that will also be available by fall 2017.